jedisct1/wasmsign/README.md

 The resulting binary remains a standalone, valid wasm binary, but its signature can be verified prior to executing it.

+# Warning

+This tool is being superseded by [Wasmsign2](https://github.com/wasm-signatures/wasmsign2).

 # Installation

 `wasmsign` requires rust, which can be installed using [`rustup`](https://rustup.rs/).